National Capital Brewing Company: Packaging and Delivery

 Of course, both bottles were exclusively to be used for the packaging of the beers made by the National Capital Brewing Company and no other entity was allowed to use these.

 To deliver its beer, National Capital initially used horse-drawn wagons.
 In 1903 it bought an electric truck for this purpose, the first Washington-based brewer to do so.

 Legacy

-Today, noting remains of the brewery itself.
+Today, nothing remains of the brewery itself.
 A Safeway Grocery Store stands in its place.

 In 2015, Michael Webb and Wes McCann announced plans to open a new National Capital Brewing Company in Washington, D.C.
 Brands produced by the brewery will pay homage to the original brands of National Capital Brewing Company.